pwmarcz/minivm/docs/minivm.md

 * `JUMP label`

-  Jump to label `label` (a line marked with `label:`).
+  Jump to label `label` (instruction marked with `label:`).

-  Internally, the jump will be stored as *relative* byte offset (for instance, +5 bytes, or -10 bytes).
+  Internally, the jump will be stored as byte offset relative to current instruction (for instance, +5 bytes, or -10 bytes).
 The offset must be between -128 and 127, so that it will fit in 1 byte.

 ## Bytecode format